 A Familiar Pattern

 The result is a strange inversion: systems that can detect distress but not understand it.
 We’re so desperate to be seen that we’ll accept algorithmic attention over nothing.
-The question Weizenbaum spent the rest of his life asking still echoes: when being heard by code feels better than being ignored by humans, what have we lost?
+The question Weizenbaum spent his life asking still echoes: when being heard by code feels better than being ignored by humans, what have we lost?

 The Nuance Matters